CS-SI/Orekit/src/site/markdown/index.md

 ## Maintained library

-Orekit has been in development since 2002 inside [CS Systèmes d'Information](http://www.c-s.fr/) and is still used and maintained by its space dynamics experts.
+Orekit has been in development since 2002 inside [CS Systèmes d'Information](http://www.c-s.fr/) and is still used and maintained by its experts and an open community.
+It is ruled by a meritocratic governance model and the Project Management Committee involves actors from industry (CS, Thales Alenia Space, Applied Defense Solutions), research (Naval Research Laboratory), agencies (European Space Operations Centre, European Space Research and Technology Centre) and academics (University at Buffalo, Institut National Supérieur de l'Aéronautique et de l'Espace - Sup'Aéro).

 Orekit has already been successfully used during the real time monitoring of the rendez-vous phase between the Automated Transfer Vehicle (ATV) and the International Space Station (ISS)